ellisonbg/py4science/book/getting_started.rst

    In [231]: x
    Out[231]: 'this is a string'

+In this sense Python is dynamically typed.
+The objects have types: an int is an int and a string is a string.
+But we can reassign any name which points to an object of a given type to another object of another type as desired, and often we care less about the type of an object a name points to than we do about how it performs.
+This is the concept of *duck-typing*: if something walks like a duck and quacks like a duck, we may not care whether or not it is a duck.
+We only care whether it behaves like a duck.

 The basic data containers: tuple, list, dict, set
 --------------------------------------------------

-So far we've seen a few basic types in action: int, long and string.
+So far we've seen a few basic types in action: ``int``, ``long`` and ``string``.
 One of the strengths of Python is the power of its basic data structures for storing collections of data.
 The built-in language has ``tuple``, ``list``, ``dict`` and ``set``, and the standard library has many more, such as binary trees and several queue structures among others.
 Let's explore the basic types.

 The two primary sequence containers are tuples and lists.
 For the newcomer, it is often confusing why there are two -- we'll get into